 When buying a property, the buyer may be asked to sign a contract which includes a “Voetstoots” or”As Is” clause.

-Any contract to purchase a property, regardless of the supplier e.g. estate agent, private seller or auction property must contain the clause “Subject to a satisfactory Home Inspection Report”
+Any contract to purchase a property, regardless of the supplier e.g. estate agent, private seller or auction property must contain the clause “Subject to a satisfactory Home Inspection Report”.
+As of February 2022, the laws regarding the “Voetstoots” clause have changed.
+Every buyer has the right to have full disclosure of the condition of a property before they go through with the purchase.

 In order to find latent and patent defects it would be necessary for the buyer to employ the services of a Professional Home Inspector.
 The Home Inspector typically performs the inspection before the final signature on the Offer to Purchase.
-This would give the buyer the information in regards to the condition of the property and also the ability to calculate the cost of any repairs necessary.
+This would give the buyer the information in regards to the condition of the property, as well as the ability to calculate the cost of any repairs necessary.
 This could be used as a negotiating tool on the asking price of a property.

 A patent defect is normally an easily identified visual defect e.g. broken or cracked windows, broken or cracked wall or floor tiles.